 Prepare the Ingredients

-Remove any discolored outer leaves from bok choy, quarter and chop.
-Rinse again and drain.
+Remove any discolored outer leaves from bok choy, quarter, and coarsely chop.
+Rinse again and drain or pat dry.

 Cook the Vegetables